bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 In Rust, arguments to closures are the same as arguments to other functions;
 closures are simply functions that don't have a declared name.
-Some weird ordering of the stack may be required to handle them, but it's the compiler's responsiblity to figure it out.
+Some weird ordering of the stack may be required to handle them, but it's the compiler's responsiblity to figure that out.

-Each example below has the same effect, but compile to very different programs.
+Each example below has the same effect, but a different assembly implementation.
 In the simplest case, we immediately run a closure returned by another function.
 Because we don't store a reference to the closure, the stack memory needed to store the captured values is contiguous: